camielverdult/APC-randomness/README.md

 ## Hardware random number generator

 Since in the field of programming we're bound to computer's logic and algorithms, generating true random numbers is near impossible.
-To achieve true randomness, we need to step away from software and move into the realm of hardware.
+To achieve true randomness, we need move over to hardware, and even step into the realm of quantum physics.
-In this case hardware does not refer to logic gates and zeros and ones, but to sensors measuring natural, mostly quantum related, events.

 Hardware random number generators generally make use of a transducer to convert an aspect of a physical phenomenon to an electrical signal, an amplifier to increase the random fluctuations to a measurable level, and an analog to digital converter to convert the signal to a digital value, so it can be used in further processing by digital devices.
 The two most used types of phenomena in hardware RNGs are quantum mechanics at atomic or sub-atomic level and thermal noise(which has part of its origin in the quantum field).

-Quantum mechanics
+Quantum mechanics states that the nuclear decay of atoms is fundamentally random and cannot be predicted.

 ### Sources